chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ### Variant 0 (requires NetLogo 6.1.0 or higher): Auto-Installation

-To trigger the installation, simply add `extensions [dbscan]` at the top of your model file.
-NetLogo will then prompt you to confirm the installation of the extension.
-The installed extension will appear in the Extension Manager.
+To trigger the installation, simply add `extensions [dbscan]` at the top of your model code and click on the `Check` button in the editor.
+NetLogo will then prompt you to confirm the installation of the extension and you can immediately use it in your code.
+You can manage the installed extension in the Extension Manager.
 For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).

-### Variant 1 (requires NetLogo 6.1.0 or higher): Installation via NetLogo Extension Manager
+### Variant 1 (requires NetLogo 6.1.0 or higher): Manual Installation via NetLogo Extension Manager

 Use the Extension Manager provided by NetLogo by selecting `Tools` in the menu bar, followed by `Extensions ...`.
 In the dialog, scroll down to the extension `DBSCAN` and click `Install`.
 For more details about the Extension Manager, see its official [documentation](http://ccl.northwestern.edu/netlogo/docs/extension-manager.html).